Oziomajnr/Ozioma-Personal-Website/blog/_posts/2025-03-21-converting-chess-games-to-animated-gif-on-android.markdown

 val game = pgn.games.firstOrNull()
 ```

-The method `processPgnFile()` in [`HomePresenterImpl.kt`](https://github.com/Oziomajnr/PgnToGif/blob/main/app/src/main/java/com/chunkymonkey/pgntogifconverter/ui/home/HomePresenterImpl.kt) is responsible for handling PGN parsing.
-It follows these steps:
+The function `processPgnFile()` in [`HomePresenterImpl.kt`](https://github.com/Oziomajnr/PgnToGif/blob/main/app/src/main/java/com/chunkymonkey/pgntogifconverter/ui/home/HomePresenterImpl.kt) follows these steps:

-1. Reads the PGN file from storage.
+1. Reads the PGN file.
-2. Extracts metadata and moves.
+2. Extracts game details and moves.
-3. Generates a sequence of board positions for each move.
+3. Creates a list of board positions for each move.
-4. Prepares data for image conversion.
+4. Prepares the data for display.
+5. Handles errors for incorrect PGN files.
+6. Improves efficiency by processing moves quickly.
+7. Supports different PGN formats.
+8. Uses memory-saving techniques for large PGN files.
+9. Provides user feedback when errors occur.

-## Converting Chess Positions to Images
+## Drawing the Chess Board

-### Board Representation
+### Board Setup

-Each chess position needs to be converted into a visual board representation.
-The app follows a standard coordinate system:
+Each chess position is displayed as a board with coordinates:

 ```
    A  B  C  D  E  F  G  H